agathoklisx/libved/README.md

    *  $logon: jtywu$
    *  Simple Editor written in C using Linked List with undo

- * Code snippets from outer sources should mention this source; if not, this
+ * Code snippets from outer sources should mention this source on top of
- * is an omission and should be fixed (sorry if there are such cases).
+ * those blocks; if not, this is an omission and should be fixed (sorry
+ * if there are such cases).

  * The code constantly runs under valgrind, so it is supposed to have no
  * memory leaks, which it is simple not true, because the conditions in a
- * editor are too many to ever be sure.
-Also many segmentation faults were
+ * editor are too many to ever be sure and true.

- * fixed thanks to gdb.
+ * Also uncountable segmentation faults were diagnosed and fixed thanks to gdb.

  * The library code can be compiled as a shared or as a static library, both
  * with gcc and tcc.